yannianJ/git_learning/readme.md

 Hi,we are learning Git together.
 Have a good time!
 hello world!
+i

-we a going to some commands here.
+we a going to some commands here. eg add and so on.